ywanyi/devdocs/config-guide/memcache/memcache_magento.md

         rm -rf var/cache/* var/page_cache/* var/session/*

-2. Go to any page on the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.
+2. Go to any page on the [storefront](https://glossary.magento.com/storefront).

-3. Log in to the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} and browse to several pages.
+3. Log in to the [Magento Admin](https://glossary.magento.com/magento-admin) and browse to several pages.

     If no errors display, congratulations! memcached is working!
 You can optionally look at memcached storage as discussed in the next step.

     If errors display (such as an HTTP 500 (Internal Server Error)), enable developer mode and diagnose the issue.
 Make sure memcached is running, configured properly, and that `env.php` has no syntax errors.

 4. (Optional.)
 Use Telnet to look at memcached storage.